Why Earn a Master's Degree in Forensic Science?

 The program provides students with a comprehensive and in-depth study of the major areas of forensic science, including crime scene investigation and physical evidence analysis.
 Students learn to apply their knowledge of analytical chemistry, molecular biology, population genetics, forensic biology and DNA technologies to the laboratory, gaining advanced skills in instrumental methods, microscopy and materials analysis.
 Students also study quality assurance as well as the ethical and legal issues related to the profession.

 The talented faculty includes professors with expertise in chemistry, biological sciences and mathematics.
-The 37-credit program is rich with laboratory experiences, and is capped by either a thesis or an internship and optional research project.
+The 37-credit program is rich with laboratory experiences, and is capped by either a thesis or an internship and research project.

 A Flexible Approach